oracle-devrel/technology-engineering/data-platform/open-source-data-platforms/oci-data-flow/README.md

 When using OCI Data Science to build and deploy an OCI Data Flow application.
 Using the notebook sessions, you can either directly interact with an OCI Data Flow cluster in-line and test your Spark code, and afterwards easily deploy and run the OCI Data Flow application.

 - [Load data from OCI Data Flow into Autonomous Database](https://github.com/oracle-devrel/technology-engineering/tree/main/data-platform/open-source-data-platforms/oci-data-flow/code-examples/load-data-to-adw)
-When you are planning to use Autonomous database as a source and/or Autonomous database as target when running an OCI Data Flow application.
+When you are planning to use an Autonomous Database as a source and/or Autonomous Database as a target when running an OCI Data Flow application.

 - [Connect to Salesforce using OCI Data Flow](https://github.com/oracle-devrel/technology-engineering/tree/main/data-platform/open-source-data-platforms/oci-data-flow/code-examples/salesforce)
 When you are looking to use Salesforce data in your OCI Data Flow application, you can use the script to establish the connection and query relevant Salesforce data.

 - [Run OCI Data Flow from OCI Functions](https://github.com/oracle-devrel/technology-engineering/tree/main/data-platform/open-source-data-platforms/oci-data-flow/code-examples/run-from-functions)
-When in your overall flow OCI Functions is used (e.g., based on event) to start a OCI Data Flow job run.
+When in your overall flow OCI Functions are used (e.g., based on an event) to start an OCI Data Flow job run.

 # License